 Survey Organization: Princeton Survey Research Associates International

-Sample: A nationally representative sample of 4,432 adults ages 19 and older living in the continental United States
+Sample: A random, nationally representative sample of 6,027 adults age 19 and older living in the continental United States.

-Sample Size: The sample was drawn from a combination of landline and cell phone random-digit dial (RDD) samples.
-This report limits the analysis to respondents ages 19 to 64 (n=3,393).
-Statistical results are weighted to correct for the stratified sample design, the overlapping landline and cellular phone sample frames, and disproportionate non-response that might bias results.
-The resulting weighted sample is representative of the approximately 183.9 million U.S. adults ages 19 to 64.
+This report limits the analysis to respondents ages 19 to 64 (n=4,251).
+Statistical results are weighted to correct for the stratified sample design, the overlapping landline and cellular phone sample frames, and disproportionate nonresponse that might bias results.
+The resulting weighted sample is representative of the approximately 182.8 million U.S. adults ages 19 to 64.

 This publication is one in our series on